 Within ISLES it is recognised that security and law enforcement are relatively new topics for academic study in the Maldives.
 As a consequence, textbooks and academic and professional journals are in short supplies locally.

 It is expected that when used in assessments, all research – whether on-line or from textbooks or journals - will be appropriately referenced and recorded.
-The standard expected in ISLES is that referred to as the Harvard style of referencing.
+The standard expected in ISLES is that referred to as the APA style of referencing.

 Research opportunity at ISLES is offered to practicing officers of the law enforcement bodies who are enrolled in undergraduate or post graduate studies at ISLES.
 Research at ISLES is primarily focused the following areas